KOBEI Rice 101

 Step 4

-Place the KOBEI Rice in a heat-safe bowl or pot.
-Pour the hot water over the rice (off the heat), cover, and let it sit for 10–15 minutes or until the water is fully absorbed.
+Place Kobei rice in a heat-safe bowl, pour the hot water over it (off heat), cover, and let it soak for 10-15 minutes until fully absorbed.

 Step 5